 The highest waterfalls in the northern Black Forest - Allerheiligen waterfalls

-The All Saints Waterfalls at Allerheiligen in the Northern Black Forest are the highest natural waterfalls in the Northern Black Forest.
+In All Saints Waterfalls at Allerheiligen in the Northern Black Forest are the highest natural waterfalls in the Northern Black Forest.
 Over seven cascades they plunge 66 meters into the depth (other sources speak of almost 90 meters).
 The seven steps gave the waterfall the nickname Seven Bütten.
-In 1842 the grand ducal court chamber in Karlsruhe 100 guilders are available to increase the accessibility of the waterfalls, so that they are still accessible on a circular hiking trail to this day.
-The so-called legend hiking trail also tells of the legends that have grown up around the waterfalls and the nearby ruins of the monastery.
+In 1842 the grand ducal court chamber in Karlsruhe made 100 guilders available to increase the accessibility of the waterfalls so that they are still accessible on a circular hiking trail to this day.
+The so-called legend hiking trail also tells of the legends that entwine around the waterfalls and the nearby ruin of the monastery.

 Sturdy shoes required - Zweribach waterfalls